hillis/chat-your-data/README.md

 ## **Contributing**

-Contributions to Chat your Data are welcome.
+Contributions to Hometown Chatbot are welcome.
 If you find any bugs or issues, please raise them on the project's GitHub repository.
 You can also contribute to the project by submitting pull requests.

 ## **License**